lit/lit.dev/packages/lit-dev-content/site/guide/components/properties.md

 {% playground-example "properties/attributereflect" "my-element.ts" %}

-Attributes should be considered part of the public interface of the element, so reflecting properties to attributes should be done sparingly.
-It's necessary today, but this is likely to change as the platform adds features like the `:state` pseudo selector and the Accessibility Object Model.
+Attributes should generally be considered input to the element from its owner, rather than under control of the element itself, so reflecting properties to attributes should be done sparingly.
+It's necessary today for cases like styling and accessibility, but this is likely to change as the platform adds features like the [`:state` pseudo selector](https://wicg.github.io/custom-state-pseudo-class/) and the [Accessibility Object Model](https://wicg.github.io/aom/spec/), which fill these gaps.

 Reflecting properties of type object or array is not recommended.
 This can cause large objects to serialize to the DOM which can result in poor performance.